jamiebergen/plugin-notes-plus/README.txt

 = Where is the data stored? =

-Plugin notes are stored in the options table.
-Each plugin with note(s) is given a separate entry that stores all of that plugin's notes and note metadata.
+As of version 1.1.0, plugin notes and note metadata are stored in a custom table whose name ends in plugin_notes_plus.

 = How does it work on multisite installs? =

 Each site within a multisite install maintains its own plugin notes.
-Additionally, the superadmin can maintain his/her own plugin notes.
+Additionally, the superadmin can maintain their own plugin notes.

+== Changelog ==

+= 1.1.0 =
+* Fixed: Bug that caused plugin notes to disappear on Windows due to discrepancies in the plugin file path related to forward vs. backslash.
+This update will recover missing notes.
+Thanks to @gwalsh66 for helping to identify this bug.
+* Changed: Plugin notes will now be stored in a custom table called $wpdb->prefix . 'plugin_notes_plus'
+* Added: Migration routine to move notes from options table into their own table if upgrading from 1.0.0
+* Added: An entry in the _options table called 'plugin_notes_plus_db_version' to track the custom database table version

+= 1.0.0 =
+* Initial release

+== Upgrade Notice ==

+= 1.1.0 =
+This version migrates plugin notes into their own database table and fixes a bug with plugin notes being incorrectly indexed on Windows servers.